codefresh-io/docs.codefresh.io/_docs/example-catalog/ci-examples/coveralls-testing.md

 ## Codefresh pipeline

 <!--change the x-ref after final update-->
-In case the project that you want to use Coveralls in does not have a pipeline, [create a new pipeline]({{site.baseurl}}/docs/getting-started/create-a-basic-pipeline/).
+If the project you want to use Coveralls in does not have a pipeline, [create a new pipeline]({{site.baseurl}}/docs/quick-start/ci-quickstart/create-ci-pipeline/).

 {% include image.html
 lightbox="true"